The Horn of Plenty: Inspiration

-McQueen's concerns about wastefulness and consumerism were reflected in designs that appeared to be made of trash, such as coats that looked like bin bags or bubble wrap.
-These items were made from expensive non-renewable specialist materials such as paper nylon and lacquered silk; McQueen described the use of such materials as an additional layer of irony.
-Visual inspiration for the trash-as-couture aesthetic was a 2007 portrait by Hendrik Kerstens.
+McQueen's concerns about wastefulness and consumerism were expressed in designs that appeared to be made of rubbish, such as coats that looked like bin bags or bubble wrap.
+These items, reflecting the ironic sensibility of the collection, were actually made from expensive specialist materials such as paper nylon and lacquered silk.
+Visual inspiration for the rubbish-as-couture aesthetic was a 2007 portrait by Hendrik Kerstens.
 It features the artist's daughter wearing a white plastic bag as a wimple, referencing the work of 17th century painter Johannes Vermeer.
+The inclusion of designs resembling rubbish may also have been referencing the so-called "hobo couture" collection by John Galliano for Dior.
+Presented in Spring/Summer 2000, Galliano's collection featured clothing made from rubbish like old newspapers and models styled to look homeless, resulting in significant controversy.